Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/1-get-started.md

 ![example image alt-text#center](VSCode.png "Figure 1.
 Using the Dev Containers extension")

-All your commands will now take place in the container, so no need to prepend them with some docker invocation, VSCode handle all this transparently for you.
+All your commands will now take place in the container, so no need to prepend them with some docker invocation, VSCode handles all this transparently for you.

-In the remaining of this learning path, the shell commands will show the docker invocation (so readers that don't use VSCode can copy the full command line), but you should only use the ``COMMAND ARGUMENTS`` part.
+In the remainder of this learning path, the shell commands will show the docker invocation (so readers that don't use VSCode can copy the full command line), but you should only use the ``COMMAND ARGUMENTS`` part.

 ## Suggested reading

-If you are not familiar with matrix multiplication --- or need a refresh ;-) --- this [wikipedia article on Matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) is a good start.
+If you are not familiar with matrix multiplication --- or need a refresh --- this [wikipedia article on Matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) is a good start.